chazsconi/elixir_docker_build/README.md

 1. When building a `prod` release the project and dependencies do not need to be compiled locally with `MIX_ENV=prod` just to run the mix task.

 2. The configuration for the build can be placed in `config/dev.exs` and so will not be included in `sys.config` when the release is built by Distillery.
 You may have secrets in here you do not want in your final docker image.

+## TODO

+### Check mandatory config params

+Currently a protocol error is shown if the config is missing.

+### Optional Assets

+Either:
+  * Add assets as a plugin, and have some plugin hierarchy, deps resolution or be able to set plugin config options from another plugin - e.g. `assets_compile_command:` from webpack/brunch plugin.
+  * Make `assets_path:` config option mandatory so this can be used for apps without assets.